TeresaCza/todolist/README.md

 # todolist
 A Node.js To Do List.
-A project build during Angela Yu course: https://www.udemy.com/course/the-complete-web-development-bootcamp/
+A project built during Angela Yu course: https://www.udemy.com/course/the-complete-web-development-bootcamp/

 You can add and delete new items and create custom lists.